af/envalid/README.md

 # Envalid

-Envalid is a small library for validating and accessing environment variables in Node.js programs.
+Envalid is a small library for validating and accessing environment variables in Node.js programs, aiming to:

-Envalid aims to:
+* ensure that your program only runs when all of its environment dependencies are met

-* give you executable documentation about the environment your program is expected to run in
+* give you executable documentation about the environment your program expects to run in
-* help you treat env vars as a well-tested module, rather than a global grab bag of strings
 * give you an immutable API for your environment variables, so they don't change from under you while the program is running